Commercial Waste Millbank: Modern Slavery Statement

 We operate a rigorous programme of supplier audits and risk-based assessments.
 Audits combine self-assessment questionnaires, documentary checks and on-site inspections where appropriate.
 Auditing priorities are informed by a risk matrix that considers geography, service type and the supplier’s workforce profile.
 These supplier audits help identify and remediate risks related to modern slavery and ensure standards are met across our commercial waste operations.

-Secure reporting channel icon for whistleblowing in Commercial Waste Millbank In cases where audits reveal deficiencies, we work collaboratively to implement corrective action plans with clear timelines.
+On a residential pavement, a blue recycling bin with a white recycling symbol on the front contains several clear plastic bottles, some with labels visible, and yellow-lidded containers, all arranged with the bottles lying on their sides.
+Next to the bin, a black plastic rubbish bag is tied at the top and appears to be filled, leaning slightly against the bin.
+The pavement consists of brick and concrete paving slabs, with a grassy verge and a curb visible in the background.
+The scene is captured in natural daylight, suggesting a typical rubbish collection setting near local properties, consistent with waste removal services offered by Commercial Waste Millbank, serving areas in and around London postcodes.
+In cases where audits reveal deficiencies, we work collaboratively to implement corrective action plans with clear timelines.
 If a supplier fails to improve or demonstrates willful disregard for ethical employment standards, contracts may be suspended or terminated.
 This approach balances remediation with enforcement and supports long-term improvements in the supply chain for commercial waste services Millbank-wide.

 We maintain multiple, accessible reporting channels so concerns can be raised confidentially and without fear of retaliation.
 These channels include an internal reporting hotline, an anonymous whistleblowing process and direct reporting to designated compliance officers.
 Employees and third parties are encouraged to report suspected exploitation, and we guarantee that reports will be treated seriously and investigated promptly.